 You could argue that 2013’s Vince Vaughn and Owen Wilson flick The Internship was a feature-length employer branding video for Google.
 But with all due respect to the widely-panned buddy comedy, we think this mini-doc style look at a Google internship class’s first week on the job does a better job of showing potential applicants what it’s really like to set foot on Google’s Mountain View campus for the first time.

 An aspiring intern is going to have far different questions about a professional opportunity than a more experienced hire would.
 By creating content that’s targeted at a specific subset of applicants, you can more effectively address these questions, and give yourself a leg up in the race for candidates of every experience level.

 Hey, not every employer branding video requires a bloated production budget.
 GoPro’s clever office soccer video provides an authentic view of daily life at their headquarters, gives a tour of the space, and of course, integrates their product.
 There’s no hard sell here: just a fun look at employees goofing around.
 For some, that’s a more insightful window than any heavily scripted video could provide.

 When it comes to attracting engineers, we recommend highlighting some of the technical challenges your team faces and the tools your team likes to use — this approach is far more likely to catch a candidate’s attention that a generic listing of perks and responsibilities.
 This Patreon employer branding video peels back the curtain on some of the security issues they face, while demonstrating how Amazon Web Services tools fit into their tech stack.
-Specificity is always a positive when it comes to employer branding, and there’s no better medium for creating targeted content than video.
+Specificity is always a positive when it comes to employer branding designed to reach a particular candidate profile, and there’s no better medium for creating targeted content than video.